MaxCojocari/Introduction-to-Github/README.md

 # Introduction-to-Github
-This is a Qwiklabs assessment from Coursera
+This is a Qwiklabs assessment from Coursera.
+I am editing the README file.
+Adding some more details about the project description.